ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   identification information for the CoBOM.
 Described in {{sec-comid-tag-id}}.

-* `tags-list` (index 1): A list of one or more `tag-identity-maps` identifying the CoMID and CoSWID tags that constistute the bill of material (BOM), i.e., a complete set of verification-related information.
+* `tags-list` (index 1): A list of one or more `tag-identity-maps` identifying the CoMID and CoSWID tags that constitute the "bill of material", i.e., a complete set of verification-related information.
+The `tags-list` behaves like a signaling mechanism from the supply chain (e.g., a product vendor) to a Verifier that activates the tags in `tags-list` for use in the Evidence appraisal process.
+The activation is atomic: all tags listed in `tags-list` MUST be activated or no tags are activated.

 * `bom-validity` (index 2): Specifies the validity period of the CoBOM.
   Described in {{sec-common-validity}}